-EPAS Competency Student Learning Outcome Assignment Dimension 3 = Engage Anti- Racism, Diversity, Equity, and Inclusion (ADEI) in Practice 2.Analyze the impact of oppression, discrimination, and economic deprivation upon populations at risk across the lifespan, including its relation to anti-racism, diversity, equity, and inclusion (ADEI).
-0 4 = Engage in Practice- Informed Research and Research- Informed Practice 3.Apply theories of group and organizational development into generalist social work practice.
-6 = Engage with Individuals, Families, Groups, Organizations, and Communities 1.Examine human behavior and functioning from a biopsychosocial framework and social systems theory perspective and its usefulness in social work practice on the micro- macro level continuum (e.g., individuals, families, groups, organizations, institutions, and communities).
+EPAS Competency Student Learning Outcome Assignment Dimension 3 = Engage Anti- Racism, Diversity, Equity, and Inclusion (ADEI) in Practice 2.Consider the impact of oppression, discrimination, and economic deprivation upon populations at risk across the lifespan, including its relation to anti-racism, diversity, equity, and inclusion (ADEI).
+Assignment Dimension 4 = Engage in Practice- Informed Research and Research-Informed Practice 3.Integrate theories of group and organizational development into generalist social work practice.
+6 = Engage with Individuals, Families, Groups, Organizations, and Communities 1.Critique human behavior and functioning from a biopsychosocial framework and social systems theory perspective and its usefulness in social work practice on the micro-macro level continuum (e.g., individuals, families, groups, organizations, institutions, and communities).

-7 = Assess1.Examine human behavior and functioning from a biopsychosocial framework and social systems theory perspective and its usefulness in social work practice on the micro- macro level continuum (e.g., individuals, families, groups, organizations, institutions, and communities).4.Compare various types of communities in protecting or hindering the well-being of individuals and families within local to global contexts.5.Analyze the significance of theories from the biological, social, and behavioral sciences in conducting a critical assessment and intervention plan for diverse client systems across the lifespan.
-EPAS Competency Student Learning Outcome Assignment Dimension Individuals, Families, Groups, Organizations, functioning from a biopsychosocial framework and social systems theory perspective and its usefulness in social work practice on the micro- macro level continuum (e.g., individuals, families, groups, organizations, institutions, and communities).
-4.Compare various types of communities and the role of communities in protecting or hindering the well-being of individuals and families within local to global contexts.
-5.Analyze the significance of theories from the biological, social, and behavioral sciences in conducting a critical assessment and intervention plan for diverse client systems across
+EPAS Competency Student Learning Outcome Assignment Dimension

+7 = Assess Individuals, 1.Critique human behavior and

+Families, Groups, functioning from a

+Organizations, and biopsychosocial framework and

+Communities social systems theory

+perspective and its usefulness in

+social work practice on the

+micro-macro level continuum

+(e.g., individuals, families,

+groups, organizations,

+institutions, and communities).

+4.Differentiate various types of

+communities and the role of

+communities in protecting or

+hindering the well-being of

+individuals and families within

+local to global contexts.

+5. Justify the significance of

+theories from the biological,

+social, and behavioral sciences

+in conducting a critical

+assessment and intervention

+plan for diverse client systems

+across the lifespan.

-\Dimensions Key:
+Dimensions Key: